gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ##### Better validation of name and path

 Precompiled script plugins must respect documented [naming conventions](userguide/kotlin_dsl.html#script_file_names).
-When they do not, Gradle now fails with a explicit and helpful error message.
+When they do not, Gradle now fails with an explicit and helpful error message.
 For example:

 ```text